- Opposed virtually all post-9/11 national security measures enacted by U.S. government

 The ACLU asserts that the First Amendment “protects” child pornography, and that consequently there should be no federal or state governmental restriction on its distribution, reproduction, sale, or use by anyone, including pedophiles.

-The ACLU is well known for its opposition to public expressions of religious faith and to displays of religious symbols (particularly Christianity).
-Joseph Infranco, a senior attorney with the Alliance Defense Fund (ADF), a non-profit legal group that litigates many First Amendment cases involving religious freedom, calls the ACLU “the greatest censor of religion in our nation today.”
+Moreover, CRC quoted Joseph Infranco, a senior attorney with the Alliance Defense Fund (ADF), a non-profit legal group that litigates many First Amendment cases involving religious freedom, describing the ACLU as “the greatest censor of religion in our nation today.”

 “Church and state” issues have been a recurring theme on the ACLU docket for many years.
 Each spring, as high-school graduation approaches, the organization distributes a letter to public schools, warning them that no one is permitted to pray or make public remarks referring to their faith at graduation ceremonies.
 Moreover, the ACLU calls on public schools to censure any speech that might be viewed as having a religious tone.